tfpickard/tmux-dotbar/README.md

 ### Colorscheme
 This theme works best depending on the colorscheme you use, because the status-bar background is supposed to mix with the terminal background.
 The default colorscheme used for this theme (as in the preview images) is [neovim-ayu](https://github.com/Shatur/neovim-ayu), so it matches the background for my tmux, terminal and vim colors.
-If you want to match your colorscheme (recommended), you can get the colors from the theme palette and change/set these options:
+It's **strongely recommended** to change the colors so it matches your colorscheme.
+You can get the colors from the theme palette and change/set these options:
 ```
 # supposing you use catppuccin moccha
 set -g @tmux-dotbar-bg "#1e1e2e"